-Bitcoin fullfills all of this, and unlike fiat currency, other programs can be built on top of it.
-It is slow at the moment, but Lightning Network is being built on top, which will ease up transaction space and bring down the cost of making a BTC down incredibly.
+Bitcoin fulfills all of this, and unlike fiat currency, other programs can be built on top of it.

 Btcoin is an exciting innovation.
-It’s decentralized, it’s trustless and it allows people to send value to each other without permission of any third party.
+It’s decentralized, it’s trustless and it allows people to send value to each other without permission from any third party.

 However, it’s also completely different from standard money.
-It is critical to understand that if you make a mistake while sending, you might lose your BTC forever.
+It is imperative to understand that if you make a mistake while sending, you might lose your BTC forever.

-It’s also important to note that it is not anonymous, and is probably the worst thing for criminals to use, but at the same time is the best thing for industries.
+You should also know that Bitcoin is not anonymous, and is probably the worst thing for criminals to use.

 Bitcoin is going to disrupt so many industries, and they will have to evolve.
 Remember what the Internet did to newspapers and post offices etc. Well Bitcoin will do the same to industries that leave it too late.

 But if you are interested in it, remember that the Bitcoin price is usually far more volatile than traditional markets.
 But this is normal for new technologies, and shows that you are early to the Bitcoin space.